 This content is relevant for:Coronavirus / Medical Technologies / Healthcare

 There are significant export and partnering opportunities available to international companies seeking to enter the protective mask market.
 Germany is Europe’s leading medtech and PPE export nation – over 50 percent of exports go to other EU member countries.
-Established and novel producers of protective masks can also enter into partnership with a diverse range of equipment manufacturers, intermediate product suppliers, R&D establishments, and technology clusters as well as local authority initiatives.
-Up until 2025, manufacturers investing in innovative mask production lines located in Germany can benefit from attractive financial incentives including 50 percent cash grants for innovative surgical masks and FFP2/FFP3 masks.
+Established and novel producers of protective masks can also enter into partnership with a diverse range of equipment manufacturers, intermediate product suppliers, R&D establishments and technology clusters as well as local authority initiatives.
+Manufacturers investing in mask production lines located in Germany can benefit from attractive financial incentives and cash grants including 30 percent cash grant for short-term availability of CE-compliant surgical masks and FFP2/FFP3 masks up to a maximum of EUR 10 million per applicant.